christine-zhang1/cs180/proj4/index.md

 5. What's left now is to compute the minimum suppression radius $$r_i = \min_j \left\vert x_i - x_j \right\vert$$ such that the inequality from step 2 is true for all `x_j`.
 Qualitatively, this means that the minimum suppression radius is determined by the nearest neighbor `x_j` such that `c_robust * f(x_j) > f(x_i)`.
 To code this, I obtained the minimum radius for each point using `radii = np.min(masked_dists, axis=1)`, and then got the indices of `radii` sorted in decreasing order by `sorted_indices = (-radii).argsort()`.
 6. Get the resulting corners by indexing into `coords` (coordinates of our Harris corners) using `sorted_indices`: `sorted_corners = coords.T[sorted_indices]`.
 Get the desired number of ANMS points by splicing this list using `points = sorted_corners[:num_anms_pts]`.

-Here is the Souvenir Cafe image from above after the ANMS procedure.
+Here is the Souvenir Coffee image from above after the ANMS procedure.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">
     <div style="text-align: center;">